SolDev69/PolyMC-Reclaimed/README.md

 ## Translations

-The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating PolyMC is available at <https://github.com/PolyMC/Translations>
+~~The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating PolyMC is available at <https://github.com/PolyMC/Translations>~~ Please do not contribute to or use PolyMC until it has been reclaimed

 ## Download information

-To modify download information or change packaging information send a pull request or issue to the website [here](https://github.com/PolyMC/polymc.github.io/tree/master/src/download).
+~~To modify download information or change packaging information send a pull request or issue to the website [here](https://github.com/PolyMC/polymc.github.io/tree/master/src/download).~~ See above.

 ## Forking/Redistributing/Custom builds policy